mdolab/pygeo/doc/advanced_ffd.rst

 Let's start with applying a transformation, namely a twist to the wing.
 We need to define a function that takes in a design variable value and performs a transformation along the reference axis.
-The ``DVGeometry`` object has an attribute called ``rot_z`` which applies a rotation about the z-axis, and we can define a callback function to access it.
+The :class:`.DVGeometry` object has an attribute called ``rot_z`` which applies a rotation about the z-axis, and we can define a callback function to access it.
 It is stored as a one-dimensional spline, and it has the same number of control points as the reference axis.
 Indices of the ``rot_z`` control points correspond to the same location as the reference axis at that index.
 Other transformations include ``rot_x``, ``rot_y``, ``scale_x``, and so on.
 This only works "in plane", i.e. ``scale_`` cannot move the control section and any scaling operation perpendicular to its plane will be ineffective.

-The two arguments to the callback are ``val`` (the design variable value, which can be a scalar or an array), and ``geo`` which is always an instance of ``DVGeometry``.
+The two arguments to the callback are ``val`` (the design variable value, which can be a scalar or an array), and ``geo`` which is always an instance of :class:`.DVGeometry`.
-Once we have a defined callback function, we can use the ``addGeoDVGlobal`` method to create it as a design variable, as illustrated in the code snippet below.
+Once we have a defined callback function, we can use the :meth:`.DVGeometry.addGlobalDV` method to create it as a design variable, as illustrated in the code snippet below.
 The parameters ``lower``, ``upper``, and ``scale`` are used in the optimization process (more detail can be found in the :doc:`MACH-Aero tutorial <mach-aero:index>` but is not necessary to understand this tutorial).
 The optimizer can now apply a twist distribution to the wing.